 - Hello, Hey Siri Tricks and Tips That Work!

 As you might have already guessed, I always disable Siri.
 From her first day until now, she’s always off.
-And up until this latest iOS, iOS 12/11, it’s been super easy to stow her away.
+And up until iOS 10, it’s been super easy to stow her away with a simple on/off toggle.

-But after updating to iOS 12 or 11, there wasn’t the usual Siri enable/disable toggle.
+But after updating to the current iOS or iPadOS, there wasn’t the usual Siri enable/disable toggle.

-For the life of me, I couldn’t find an option to turn off Siri in iOS 12/11.
+For the life of me, I couldn’t find an option to turn Siri completely off.
 What?

 I now HAVE to have Siri as a permanent guest on my iPhone and other iDevices?

-I think not…so after a few experiments; I finally figured out that way to completely turn Siri off in iOS 12/11.
+I think not…so after a few experiments; I finally figured out that way to completely turn Siri off in iOS& iPadOS.
 Yippee for me and all us Siri-haters!

-Using iOS 12 and Above?
+Using iPadOS or iOS 12 and Above?
 There’s even more Siri!

 For folks using iOS12 and higher, there is a new Siri feature called Siri Shortcuts.